 Software model checking.
 Explicit-state, symbolic and bounded methods.
 I am focusing mostly on predicate abstraction and counterexample-guided abstraction refinement, but am also interested in other general developments in the field of model checking.

-Since July 2007 I am a Research Assistent at the Oxford University Computing Laboratory.
+Since July 2007 I am a Research Assistant at the Department of Computer Science, University of Oxford.
 I am also a Research Student at Oxford with Trinity College.

 Before I came to Oxford I was a Research Fellow and part-time PhD student at the School of Computer Science at the University of Birmingham.
 Prior to this I did my MSc and BSc at the Faculty of Electrical Engineering, Mathematics and Computer Science at the University of Twente in the Netherlands.